 Dr Chidiebere Nwolise

-I am a researcher within the Health Services Research Unit at the Nuffield Department of Population Health working on outcomes in long term conditions.
+I am a researcher within the Health Services Research Unit at the Nuffield Department of Population Health working on public health and social care projects.
 I have an MSc in International Health and Management (University of Aberdeen) and a PhD in Health Sciences (University of Surrey).
 I completed my PhD in 2018, using a mixed methods design to develop and evaluate the feasibility and acceptability of a preconception care app for women with diabetes.
-I was awarded postgraduate research student of the year in 2017 by the University of Surrey, and was a member of the long term conditions and ageing cluster, as well as the Athena Swan committee.
+I was awarded postgraduate research student of the year in 2017 by the University of Surrey for my contribution to research and innovation.

 I have experience of both qualitative and quantitative research methods, and been involved in short-term, long-term and multi-site projects.
 Before joining the University of Oxford, I worked as a postdoctoral researcher at Edge Hill University and worked on various qualitative, quantitative and mixed methods projects.
 I joined the Health Services Research Unit to work on a range of projects related to skin cancer, specifically melanoma and squamous cell carcinoma, using patient-reported outcome measures (PROMs) and investigating patients’ experiences and acceptability of randomised controlled trials (RCTs).
 More recent research has focused on identification of local needs and co-design of interventions aimed at improving people's health, wellbeing and care in line with priorities of the NIHR Applied Research Collaboration Oxford and Thames Valley.

 Preconception and Diabetes Information (PADI) App for women with Pregestational Diabetes: A Feasibility and Acceptability Study

 Nwolise C. et al, (2021), Journal of Healthcare Informatics Research